dmjohnspor/HW5_Daily_Planner/README.md

 - Run index.html on your favorite browser.
 - Be sure to keep all files in the same directory.

-Here is a sample of the 3 screens this portfolio consists of:
+Here is a sample of the planner:
 ![](assets/image_1.jpg)
 ![](assets/image_2.jpg)